mzmpac/Ysmir-s-Beard/README.md

 ### Highlights:

-* Built on NGVO 5.0.
+* Built from the ground-up, not a fork.

-* SimonRim
+* Mix of Enai and SimonRim

 * Hosts most of JaySerpa's quality-of-life mods.

 * Hosts most of JK's city and interior overhauls.

-* A few select content additions like Bruma, Midwood Isle, and Bal Meryan.
+* A few select content additions like Midwood Isle, and Bal Meryan.

 * 5 new playable races!